j-c-h-e-n/College-Obsidian-Notes/1-30-24 Introduction.md

+**Note: We use OCaml for our introduction to functional programming**
 # Introduction
 We are used to "typing" in programming (int, double, boolean, etc.).
 In different languages, the behaviors between types do not transfer over to other languages as shown below with Java and C.